MacHundt/SocialOcean/README.md

 But first try to change the settings at:

 	SocialOcean.product --> Configuration --> Configuration File (maxosx, solaris, win32)
+	SocialOcean.product --> Contents --> Add Required Plug-ins
-If this doesn't work, change go to:
+If this doesn't work, go to:

 	targetPlatform --> SocialOcean.target --> Environment --> Target Environment
 and change the settings and click *Set as Target Platform*.